 If you can, try using a different cable and a different USB port.
 If that fails, follow our instructions to put your iPad into DFU mode.

 Finally, contact Apple for more assistance.
-You might have a damaged lightning port in your iPad or iPod that needs repairing.
+You might have a damaged Lightning port in your iPad that needs repairing.

 Dan is a freelance writer based in South West England.

 He spent two years supervising repairs as a Genius Admin for Apple Retail and uses that knowledge to keep our troubleshooting guides up to date.